DTJF/libpruio/src/doc/_6_messages.md

     sudo rm /boot/dtbs/`uname -r`/am335x-boneblack-uboot-univ.dtb

-\Item{"pinmux missing"} The program requires pinmuxing, but there is no pinmux configuration on your system. -> Load the kernel module and execute with administrator privileges.
+\Item{"pinmux missing"} The program requires pinmuxing, but there is no pinmux configuration on your system. -> Provide the required pinmuxing, either before starting your application by a static boot overlay, or by a (deprecated) universal overlay, or by the LKM.
+The last option is the recommended solution.

-\note The above errors may occur in any XXX.setValue() or xxx.config()
+\note The above errors may also occur in any XXX.setValue() or xxx.config()
       function, since \Proj tries to adapt a pin when its muxmode doesn't match.

+\Item{"failed opening PRUIO_EVNT"} The CTOR failed to connect to the uio_pruss driver.
+This driver allows to control the PRUSS (load/start firmware, access memory). -> Make sure that the driver is working properly.
+Find further information in section \ref sSecPruDriver.

 # ADC # {#SecErrAdc}